 Roots: The format is inspired by pen pals and diaries.
 The Alternative are the equivalent of a Hippy/New Age commune, and the Torris Plague is a common Science Fiction biotechnology nightmare.

-On Terradon, Dogs were first domesticated during the twenty-fifth era.
-Terradon was one of four core-worlds.
-There were over five hundred different breeds of dog on these worlds.
+On Terradon Dogs were first domesticated during the twenty-fifth era.
+Terradon was one of four core-worlds which had over five hundred different breeds of dog.
 The Torris Plague was a mysterious illness that struck animals on the Terradonian continent of Prolside.
 Everything died out within 2 months.
 When the plague spread to humans, the Torris Company on the Wattnill continent admitted that they had engineered a virus that attacked only creatures with a respiratory system smaller than a human's, but the virus obviously mutated.
 It was designed as a means of germ warfare, intended to make Prolside children sterile and depopulate their continent within two generations.
 Shortly before this revelation, a war broke out between some of the smaller continents and Annexed Islands which started the first wave of colonisations and annexations that eventually led to the Starliner landing on Alzarius.
-The plague led to the destruction of all animals not needed for food, and the end of pets (they were banned in case they spread the disease to their owners.
+The plague led to the destruction of all animals not needed for food, and the end of pets (they were banned in case they spread the disease to their owners).
 This led to a brief popularity for holographic pets.
-The animals affected by the cull included dogs.
+The animals affected by the cull included dogs, cats, birds, and fish.
 Alzarius is Terradonian for 'island', the name reflecting the hope that the starliner's crew would return to Terradon, the 'mainland'.

 There are a group on Terradon calling themselves The Alternative.
 They live away from the starliner, have no power source, and they keep dogs, and it is implied they have other animals.
 They were led by Lok and Maíre.
 Adric maintained secret contact with them until he met the Doctor.
 Decider Draith knows their secret and keeps it for them.